Does Your Signature Have to Be Your Full Name?

 Electronic Signatures and the E-SIGN Act

-• Digital documents carry the same legal weight as paper documents
+• Digital documents have the same legal weight as paper documents.

-• Signatures do not need to visually resemble handwritten signatures
+• Signatures do not need to visually resemble a handwritten name.

 What Makes an Electronic Signature Enforceable?